chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/direwolf-setup-debian.md

 KISS TCP port 8001 bound to 127.0.0.1
 ```

-The `neo-rx diagnostics` command will probe `127.0.0.1:8001`; adjust the CLI config if you use a different address or port.
+The `neo-rx aprs diagnostics` command will probe `127.0.0.1:8001`; adjust the CLI config if you use a different address or port.

 ## 7. Test with Diagnostics

 With Direwolf running you can validate the setup using the CLI.

 ```
-neo-rx diagnostics
+neo-rx aprs diagnostics
 ```

 Expected output snippet: